 Many people dream of being Julia Roberts shopping on Rodeo Drive, but few can afford to buy from the array of high-end designers seen in the film Pretty Woman.
 Window-shopping, then, is the order of the day.
 Along Two Rodeo—the $200-million faux cobbled walkway—browsing tourists mingle with serious spenders.
 A hop away is Anderson Court, which is the only shopping mall designed by Frank Lloyd Wright.Read more

-A four-block pedestrianized stretch that runs down Third Street from Wilshire Boulevard to Colorado Avenue, Third Street Promenade is a pleasant but bland parade of mostly familiar names (Gap, Starbucks et al).
+A four-block pedestrianized stretch, Third Street Promenade is a pleasant but bland parade of mostly familiar names (Gap, Starbucks et al).
 The restaurants are ordinary, but the Wednesday morning farmers' market makes up for it.
 At the Promenade's southern end is the revamped Santa Monica Place shopping center, which reopened in August 2010.

 RECOMMENDED: Chinatown neighborhood guide